 Check the spelling and grammar of your job applications.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your job application, resume or CV, send it to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have a difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or:

 Most recruiters expect to receive a cover letter together with your resume or CV.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.

 If you have a difficulty with your cover letter writing use one of these:

 Other Job Application Info

-    Now to finalize your What to Leave Out of Job Applications topic, if your cover letter and CV or resume are ready, you may email them through international job search engines to job recruiters and headhunters worldwide.
+Now to finalize your What to Leave Out of Job Applications topic, if your cover letter and CV or resume are ready, you may email them through international job search to job recruiters and headhunters worldwide.